okkinn/Generic-Solvers-App/README.md

 ## User Manual

+You can access the web application [here](https://okkinn.shinyapps.io/CMSC150Project/)

-For detailed installation and usage instructions, please refer to the [project user manual](docs/UserManual.pdf)
+For detailed installation and usage instructions, please refer to the [project user manual](docs/UserManual.pdf).

 ## References